Cherry Creek Encampment

 Cherry Creek Encampment - St. Francis, Kansas

-These iron sculptures by Tobe Zweygardt at the Cherry Creek Encampment, near St. Francis, Kansas, are in memory of the Cheyenne and other indians - survivors of the November 29, 1864 massacre at Sand Creek, Colorado - who fled to the the Cherry Creek Valley.
-The remained until joined by other plains tribes for an attack at Julesburg, Colorado on January 7, 1865.
+These iron sculptures by Tobe Zweygardt at the Cherry Creek Encampment, near St. Francis, Kansas, are in memory of the Cheyenne, Arapaho and other people who survived the November 29, 1864 massacre at Sand Creek, Colorado and fled to the the Cherry Creek Valley.
+They camped here until joined by other plains people for an attack at Julesburg, Colorado on January 7, 1865.

 The statues also acknowledge that in the Cherry Creek Valley, below, on April 25, 1887, Sam Ferguson and neighboring homesteaders shot and butchered the last known bull buffalo in the area.

 The artist is a local historian and metal sculptor.
-He was born in Cheyenne County in 1916 and has a home on the west edge of St. Francis, Kansas where more of his work can be viewed.
+He was born in Cheyenne County in 1916 and continued to work in town until his death in 2017.

 Cherry Creek Encampment memorializes American Indians